eugenefauntleroy/bertml_project/README.md

-# Language & Sentiment Detection—Hate Speech Multi-Label Classifier
+# Language & Sentiment Detection—Multi-Label Classifier

 This Python script is a machine learning model that identifies and categorizes hate speech in a given text.
 The dataset featured in this project is from The hate speech measurement project https://hatespeech.berkeley.edu/, the dataset aggregated social media comments from Youtube, Reddit, and Twitter.
 Categories include race, religion, origin, gender, sexuality, age, and disability.
 The script uses the DistilBert model for sequence classification from HuggingFace's Transformers library.
 The base code for this script was inspired by Wesley A. Chung.

 # Requirements